-It is important to drive safely and responsibly when towing a car or trailer behind your vehicle.
+It is important for driving safely and responsibly when towing a car or trailer behind your vehicle.
 Driving with a trailer or car behind you is not the same as driving without one.
 It takes more concentration, caution, and skill to keep you, your passengers, and other drivers on the road safe.

 Tips for driving safely when towing